UFUG2601-CPP-Programming/Lab/lab00/README.md

 [Set up a WSL development environment | Microsoft Learn](https://learn.microsoft.com/en-us/windows/wsl/setup/environment)

 When using WSL, a good terminal software could be helpful as well, I personally recommend **[MobaXterm](https://mobaxterm.mobatek.net/)**.
 It has a very good integration with WSL, and you can also use it for **SSH terminal or even Windows terminal**.
 (What is **SSH**?
-Well, try to learn it yourself)
+Well, try to learn it yourself).

+VS Code also has an extension for WSL, you can install VS Code on your Windows and use it with WSL.

 ### If you are a Linux user (😎Cool!)